Xotic750/inspect-x/README.md

 An implementation of node's ES6 inspect module.
 Return a string representation of object, which is useful for debugging.
-An optional options object may be passed that alters certain aspects of the formatted string:
+An optional options object may be passed that alters certain aspects of the fmtted string:
 - showHidden - if true then the object's non-enumerable and symbol properties will be shown too.
 Defaults to false.
-- depth - tells inspect how many times to recurse while formatting the object.
+- depth - tells inspect how many times to recurse while fmtting the object.
 This is useful for inspecting large complicated objects.
 Defaults to 2.
 To make it recurse indefinitely pass null.
-- colors - if true, then the output will be styled with ANSI color codes.
+- colors - if true, then the out will be styled with ANSI color codes.
 Defaults to false.
 Colors are customizable, see below.
 - customInspect - if false, then custom inspect(depth, opts) functions defined on the objects being inspected won't be called.
 Defaults to true.

 <h2>Customizing inspect colors</h2>
-Color output (if enabled) of inspect is customizable globally via `inspect.styles` and `inspect.colors` objects.
+Color out (if enabled) of inspect is customizable globally via `inspect.styles` and `inspect.colors` objects.

 The `inspect.styles` is a map assigning each style a color